microsoft/fit-on-fhir/README.md

 ### Resource List

+TODO: Insert links to Microsoft docs where applicable

 The following resources are deployed by the Bicep/ARM templates contained in the `deploy/` directory:

 #### Function Apps